Mental Health Facilities Lubbock, TX

 Amarillo Va Healthcare System Lubbock Va Clinic

-Amarillo Va Healthcare System Lubbock Va Clinic is a mental health treatment center in Lubbock, TX, located at 6104 Avenue Q South Drive, 79412 zip code area.
-Amarillo Va Healthcare System Lubbock Va Clinic provides outpatient treatment and telemedicine/telehealth.
-Amarillo Va Healthcare System Lubbock Va Clinic offers individual psychotherapy, dialectical behavior therapy and couples/family therapy to adults, seniors 65 or older and young adults.
-Amarillo Va Healthcare System Lubbock Va Clinic also supports military families, LGBT and people with trauma.
-Additional services at Amarillo Va Healthcare System Lubbock Va Clinic consist of suicide prevention services, mentoring/peer support/consumer-run services and assertive community treatment.
+Amarillo Va Healthcare System Lubbock Va Clinic is a mental health clinic in Lubbock, Texas, located at 6104 Avenue Q South Drive, 79412.
+Amarillo Va Healthcare System Lubbock Va Clinic offers telemedicine/telehealth and outpatient treatment.
+Amarillo Va Healthcare System Lubbock Va Clinic provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Amarillo Va Healthcare System Lubbock Va Clinic also supports people with trauma, people with HIV or AIDS and people with traumatic brain injury.
+Some other services provided by Amarillo Va Healthcare System Lubbock Va Clinic include assertive community treatment, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn More